Guptarag/Dhanu-demo-git/README.md

 <h1> to clone the repository or get status of the file</h1>
-1. git clone "repository link"
+1. git clone "repository link" <br>
 2. git status

 <h1> add / commit files</h1>
-1. git add "filename"       --> to add single file
+1. git add "filename"       --> to add single file <br>
 2. git add .                --> to add all files at a time

 hii